Leopold IV of Anhalt: Marriage and issue

-In Berlin on 18 April 1818 Leopold married Princess Frederica of Prussia (b.
-Berlin, 30 September 1796 - d.
-Dessau, 1 January 1850), daughter of Prince Frederick Louis Charles of Prussia (brother of King Frederick William III of Prussia) by his wife Frederica of Mecklenburg-Strelitz; through her mother's last marriage, she was a half-sister of King George V of Hanover.
+In Berlin on 18 April 1818 Leopold married Princess Frederica of Prussia, daughter of Prince Frederick Louis Charles of Prussia (brother of King Frederick William III of Prussia) by his wife Frederica of Mecklenburg-Strelitz; through her mother's last marriage, she was a half-sister of King George V of Hanover.
 They had been engaged since 17 May 1816, as the connection had already been arranged by the Prussian court.
 This dynastic connection was an expression of Leopold's pro-Prussian policies.